Alexander14758/CeloBot/INSTALLATION_GUIDE.md

    - **IMPORTANT**: Keep this secret!
 Anyone with this phrase can access all wallets
    - Generate one at [bip39.io](https://iancoleman.io/bip39/) or use an existing one
    - Example: `abandon ability able about above absent absorb abstract absurd abuse access accident`

+#### 4. **COINGECKO_API_KEY** (Optional)
+   - Used to fetch live SOL price in USD
+   - Get a free API key at [coingecko.com/en/api](https://www.coingecko.com/en/api)
+   - Sign up for a free account and copy your API key
+   - The bot will work without this, but won't be able to calculate USD values

 ---